See section 14 of your adoption agreement to determine if the firm elected to allow for loans in the plan.

 Actively employed participants should have their loan repayments deducted from their paychecks so the loan frequency requested should match your payroll schedule.

 Terminated participants are permitted to repay their loans directly to the Program (as long as you don’t have a stricter loan policy that requires that the loan be repaid in full upon employment termination).
 To do so, they can submit a check payable to ABA Retirement Funds Program along with a Loan Repayment Remittance Form.
 While they should stick to the loan payment frequency originally chosen, they can reamortize the loan to a more convenient payment frequency (such as monthly or quarterly) using the Loan Reamortization Request Form.

-The loan check is sent to the firm for this reason and so that you can establish payroll deduction for the correct repayment amount.
 If the wrong payment frequency was chosen, you can reamortize it by submitting the Loan Reamortization Request Form.

 Determine whether a loan is allowed